cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ## CheckTx and Addition to Mempool

 Each full node that receives `Tx` performs local checks to ensure it is not invalid.
-If the transaction passes the checks, it is held in the nodes' [**Mempool**](https://tendermint.com/docs/tendermint-core/mempool.html#mempool)s (memory pools unique to each node) pending inclusion in a block.
+If the transaction passes the checks, it is held in the nodes' [**Mempool**](https://tendermint.com/docs/tendermint-core/mempool.html#mempool)s (memory pools of transactions unique to each node) pending inclusion in a block.
 Honest nodes will discard `Tx` if it is found to be invalid.
 Prior to consensus, nodes continuously check incoming transactions and gossip them to their peers.

 ### Types of Checks